psychedelic2007/Cognate/README.md

 ### Typical workflow

 1. **Set your field** — describe your area or pick the life-sciences starter pack.
-Landscape builds a shared topic vocabulary.
+CogNate builds a shared topic vocabulary.
 2. **Add labs** — enter a PI name, institution, and research description.
 Optionally attach `.pdf`, `.md`, or `.txt` files.
 3. **Build your profile** — upload a CV, or look yourself up via OpenAlex (name or ORCID) and import your publications.
 4. **State your direction** — say where you want to go next.
 This is scored separately from your track record.